-We are particularly interested in the case of a large number s of parameters, all indipendent uniformly distributed on the interval $\left[-\frac{1}{2}, \frac{1}{2}\right]$ .
+We are particularly interested in the case of a large number s of parameters, all independent uniformly distributed on the interval $[-\frac{1}{2},\frac{1}{2}]$ .
 Moments of u are then expressed as high-dimensional integrals.
-In such setting, deterministic Quasi-Monte Carlo (QMC) integration is proven to outperform standard Monte-Carlo: suitable assumptions on the regularity of the parameter to solution map $u : U \to V$ are known to grant dimension independent and higher order error decay of the quadrature error, for deterministic QMC rules derived from Polynomial lattices, comprising Interlaced Polynomial lattices [11, 22, 21] and Extrapolated Polynomial lattices [10, 9].
+In such setting, deterministic QMC integration is proven to outperform standard Monte-Carlo: suitable assumptions on the regularity of the parameter to solution map $u:U\to V$ are known to grant dimension independent and higher order decay of the quadrature error, for deterministic QMC rules derived from Polynomial lattices, comprising Interlaced Polynomial lattices [12, 24, 23] and Extrapolated Polynomial lattices [11, 10].

-Moreover, Polynomial lattices allow for an easily computable a-posteriori error estimator, that is known to be asymptotically exact and free of the curse of dimensionality [9].
-We remark that other a-posteriori estimation techniques were developed for Sobol' points and Rank-1 Lattices in [25, 26].
+Moreover, Polynomial lattices allow for an easily computable a-posteriori error estimator, that is known to be asymptotically exact and free of the curse of dimensionality [10].
+We remark that other a-posteriori estimation techniques were developed for Sobol' points and Rank-1 Lattices in [27, 28].

 The scope of this work is to introduce a family of adaptive algorithms, to approximate solutions of many-query problems, based on deterministic QMC sampling on the parameter box $U := [-\frac{1}{2}, \frac{1}{2}]^s$ .
 Our contribution is to provide convergence results of these algorithms, without incurring in the curse of dimensionality, in a generic framework comprising several common PDE problems, where the parametric error estimator is independent of the underlying PDE.
-We employ parametric error estimators that only depend on the computed discrete solution $u{\mathcal{T}}: U \to V{\mathcal{T}}$ (where $V{\mathcal{T}}$ is a finite dimensional space), while its computation is independent of a) the specific discretization space $V{\mathcal{T}}$ , b) the equation (1) satisfied by u and c) the PDE solver used.
+We employ parametric error estimators that only depend on the computed discrete solution $u{\mathcal{T}} : U \to V{\mathcal{T}}$ (where $V{\mathcal{T}}$ is a finite dimensional space), while its computation is independent of a) the specific discretization space $V{\mathcal{T}}$ , b) the equation (1) satisfied by u and c) the PDE solver used.
 Moreover, we pay particular attention to modularity and non-intrusivity of the algorithm, i.e. we break the overall computation into smaller parts, each with its requirements, in order to be able to reuse existing implementations.

 The structure of the paper is as follows: in Section 2 we introduce the problem and we summarize the notation and results from Quasi-Monte Carlo integration with Polynomial Lattice rules and convergence of Adaptive FEM.
-Section 3 is devoted to the description and proof of convergence of 3 different adaptive procedures; then, we explain how to integrate Goal oriented error estimation and adaptivity, as in [16, 2].
+Section 3 is devoted to the description and proof of convergence of 3 different adaptive procedures; for each of them, we show that it is possible to leverage Goal oriented adaptivity, as in [17, 3].
 Additionally, we indicate a few examples of problems that can be solved with our method.
-In Section 4 we present some numerical experiments.
+In Section 4 we present numerical experiments for a model PDE with random diffusion.